 Language specifications do not always uniquely define the behaviour of a construct.
 When an instance of a construct that is not uniquely defined is encountered (this might be at any of compile, link, or run time) implementations are permitted to choose from the set of behaviours allowed by the language specification.
 The term 'unspecified behaviour' is sometimes applied to such behaviours, (language specific guidelines need to analyze and document the terms used by their respective language).

 A developer may use a construct in a way that depends on a subset of the possible behaviours occurring.
 The behaviour of a program containing such a usage is dependent on the translator used to build it always selecting the 'expected' behaviour.
+This behavior may be different in different versions of the program or even in different parts of the same program if any of the following occurs:

+A new version of the language processor (compiler) is used;

+A different version of the compiler is used on different portions, such as libraries;

+A different compiler is used on different portions, such as libraries;

+Different options such as optimization levels are used on the program, or on different parts of the program.

 Many language constructs may have unspecified behaviour and unconditionally recommending against any use of these constructs may be impractical.
 For instance, in many languages the order of evaluation of the operands appearing on the left- and right-hand side of an assignment is unspecified, but in most cases the set of possible behaviours always produce the same result.